SHARE

 Top view of vibrant gelato bowls in yellow, purple, and brown, adorned with lemon slices, popcorn, blueberries, and nuts.
 Text overlay: Italian Cooking Class: How to Make Gelato – tips, recipes + video masterclass.
 Dive into the art of creating your own luscious flavors!. // FoodNouveau.com

-Five scoops of Sicilian-style gelato are melting on a white plate set against a marble background. // FoodNouveau.com
+Five scoops of creamy Sicilian style gelato melting on a round white plate, set on a light marble surface. // FoodNouveau.com

 Sicilian-Style Gelato Recipe